ElliotMouchon/BayesianProject/README.md

 <br/>

 This project was achieved as a part of the course *Bayesian Machine Learning* of the M2 Data Science at the University of Lille.
 It is an application of the paper [*Handling Sparsity Via the Horseshoe*](https://www.projectrhea.org/rhea/index.php/Homework3ECE438JPEG), Carlos M. Carvalho, Nicholas G. Polson, James G. Scott.
+The goal was to make a review of various papers in groups of 2 students, and then to create and implement our own project of a concrete use of the paper we chose.
+We decided to try using the Horseshoe prior as an image compression method.
+The review of the paper is available [*here*](https://drive.google.com/file/d/1jtsvaHQop38aQSmt8V6ETkk-X8-Yn4gG/view?usp=sharing).
+Note that this was a rather short project (~3 weeks while working on other projects in parallel).

 We recommend reading this presentation first.
 Otherwise, you can go through the `ipynb` files in the following order:
 - `Polynomial_Regression_Example.ipynb`